Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 </details>

-The simple example shows a component that has an unconctrolled input and another element that is relying on the input's `onChange` function to keep it up to date.
-To test this, we could update the `TextInput`'s value directly and then manually trigger a change, like so:
+The simple example shows a component that has an uncontrolled input and another element that is relying on the input's `onChange` function to keep it up to date.
+To test this with OverReact Test, we may have updated the `TextInput`'s value directly and then manually triggered a change, like so:

 ```dart
 import 'package:over_react/over_react.dart';